WICG/turtledove/FLEDGE.md

 }
 ```

-If an additional bid needs to specify two or more negative interest groups, all of those negative interest groups must be joined from the same site, and that site must be identified ahead of time in the additional bid using the `joiningOrigin` field:
+If an additional bid needs to specify two or more negative interest groups, all of those negative interest groups must be joined from the same origin, and that origin must be identified ahead of time in the additional bid using the `joiningOrigin` field:

 ```
 const additionalBid = {